KartikP/GPT3.5-PDFSummarizer/README.md

 Given a PDF, let GPT3.5 summarize it for you.

 **Requirements**
-OpenAI API Key
+- OpenAI API Key
-OpenAI package
+- OpenAI package
-PyPDF2 package
+- PyPDF2 package

+Just a little test with their API.